|eBook by Tom Leksey

 The price of futures is never too high to start buying or too low to start selling, as everything is decided by the market sentiment, expressed in the number of open positions at this price zone (Chapter 1.5).
 Neither the market maker nor the crowd knows where they will change their opinion on the market.
-For speculative trading in similar conditions, an advantage in the market is the search or waiting for signs of an accumulation of open positions (Example: LR) and about the price behavior (speed of price change, volume) of TPSL levels, trying to determine the profitable direction of price changes for the market maker.
+For speculative trading in similar conditions, an advantage in the market is the search or waiting for signs of an accumulation of open positions (Example: LR) and according to your preferences to make transactions based on the causes of future price changes.

 Determination of Take-Profit and Stop-Loss Levels

-your Take-Profit — stop-loss of locked-in participants in the LR (TPSL 1 & TPSL 2).
+your Take-Profit — stop-losses of locked-in participants in the LR (TPSL 1 & TPSL 2).

 your Stop-Loss — the LR acts both as a reason and protection of your positions, therefore, your stop-loss is a violation of the scenario and is set beyond the LR.

-When the imbalance of the LR disappears, your advantage to enter the market also disappears, and holding the position for longer, it relies on luck.
+When the open interest of the LR disappears, your advantage to enter the market also disappears, and holding the position for longer, it relies on luck.